 Fellows are also involved in evaluating both heart and lung transplant biopsies, which prepares them to confidently evaluate all aspects of thoracic transplant pathology.
 Finally, fellows have the opportunity to rotate in the florescence in situ hybridization (FISH) and molecular pathology laboratories to familiarize themselves with the various molecular tests performed on lung cancers.

 The fellow's responsibility is gradually increased over the training period, such that by the end of the fellowship, he or she is responsible for the initial case work-up and final conversations with referring pathologists.
-At Mayo Clinic in Scottsdale, Ariz., fellows rotate on the consultation service, where approximately 4,000 cases are seen annually.
+At Mayo Clinic's campus in Scottsdale, fellows rotate on the consultation service, where approximately 4,000 cases are seen annually.

-To complement the clinical material, teaching files consisting of more than 4,000 cases are available to the fellows at Mayo Clinic in both Rochester and Arizona.
+To complement the clinical material, teaching files consisting of more than 4,000 cases are available to the fellows at Mayo Clinic in both Rochester and Scottsdale.

 As different fellows have different career goals, the curriculum allows for electives and opportunities to explore diverse areas of pathology that may complement pulmonary pathology or fulfill the needs of a future job or practice.
 As such, we have had fellows rotate in areas such as cardiovascular pathology, cytology, bone and soft tissue pathology, lymph node pathology, and others.

 Rotation at the Saint Marys Frozen Section Laboratory, where direct interactions occur between the surgeons and pathology team.

 The curriculum is divided into 13 four-week blocks.
-Eight blocks are dedicated to pulmonary pathology and the consultation practice, which may include rotations at Mayo Clinic in Scottsdale.
+Eight blocks are dedicated to pulmonary pathology and the consultation practice, which may include rotations at Mayo Clinic's campus in Scottsdale.
 For two blocks, the fellow has the opportunity to rotate through our famous frozen section laboratory at Mayo Clinic Hospital, Saint Marys Campus, gaining exposure to in-house thoracic patient specimens.